Perspective | The incredible story of how 1,700 handwritten cards came from across the world for a group of D.C. hospital workers

 A woman in Texas comes to sing on the same days as her sister in Vancouver.

-The group is filled with people who are young and old, healthy and sick, musically skilled and too-shy-to-sing-in-public.
+The group is filled with people who are young and old, healthy and sick, musically skilled and too shy to sing in public.

 The way the program works is that people log on at noon, put their devices on mute and belt out the song picked by the musician that day.
 That means they can only hear their own voices and that of the artist.
-It’s an experience one member described with a joke: “What do you call 150 zoom singers?
+It’s an experience one member described with a joke: “What do you call 150 Zoom singers?
 A duet.”

 Rasi, who works for the Washington Revels and Carpe Diem Arts, both of which have long used music to bring people together, says she never expected the Daily Antidote to turn into what it has become.